VysotskiVadim/VysotskiVadim.blog/_posts/2019-07-27-Reason-to-love-kotlin-coroutines.markdown

 }
 {% endhighlight %}

-It's a kind of imitation of presenter from any platform: (Fragment or Activity from Android or ViewController from iOS).
-Code looks great - easy to read and understand asynchronous code looks just like usual.
+Wrong screen is a imitation of presenter(you can find similar in any platform: Fragment or Activity from Android or ViewController from iOS).
+Code in **WrongScreen.initialize** looks great: easy to read and understand, asynchronous but looks just like usual iterative.

-Let's imitate page opening:
+When page opens everything works as expected:
-{% highlight C# %}
+{% highlight csharp %}
 var screen = new WrongScreen();
 screen.initialize();
 {% endhighlight %}

 {% highlight Console output %}
 Loading...